PadalaMahideep/QuizPlatform/README.md

 Instalation ::

+steps:

-step 1)Copy full folder in your web directory.
+1)Copy full folder in your web directory.

 2)Import database in your phpmyadmin named project.sql.

 3)Edit dbconnection file.change username,password and database name.Default user is root,password is null and database name is project.

-Default admin emailid is sunnygkp10@gmail.com and password is 123456 . admin password is md5 encypted.
+Default admin emailid is mahipadala206@gmail.com and password is 123456 . admin password is md5 encypted.

-For any query or feedback contact me at sunnygkp10@gmail.com.
+For any query or feedback contact me at mahipadala206@gmail.com.

 Thanx.